 - Click Run.

 The subnetwork properties are defined for the tier.
-To view the subnetwork properties, open the layer properties and view the Network Properties tab.
+To view the subnetwork properties, open the utility network's layer properties and view the Network Properties tab.
 To establish subnetworks within the tier, review the Create a subnetwork topic.